karthikv/safesh/README.md

 $ safesh update [name]
 ```

-Given no options, this will prompt you to enter new plain text for the secret
+This will prompt you to enter new plain text for the secret named `[name]`.
+It
-named `[name]`.
-It will then encrypt and release this secret to all those who
+will then encrypt and release this secret to all those who have permissions to
-have permissions to access it.
+access it.

 ## Read a secret